 For behavioral health services, please call 1-833-470-0578.
-We recommend you contact us as soon as possible but within 3 business days for any covered health care services for which preauthorization is required.
-Services for which preauthorization is required are noted in the Summary of Medical and Prescription Drug Benefits chart in Chapter 1.
+We recommend you contact us as soon as possible but within 3 business days.

-For pediatric dental services, please call our partner Delta Dental at 1-800-843-3582.
+For pediatric dental services, please call our partner Delta Dental 1-800-843-3582.
 Services for which prior authorization is required are noted in the Summary Pediatric Dental Benefits chart in Chapter 1, section 4.